shanekim/Portfolio/README.md

 #### Product Recommendation Engine

-Washington Alloy has +3000 unique inventory item across the nationwide warehouses.
-In order to help salesperson to pinpoint what other customers had similar purchase pattern and provide recommendations on products, I used Matrix Factorization model that learns latent features and interaction between customers and products.
-This way, recommendations are applicable to different individual customer.
+Washington Alloy has +3000 unique inventory items across the nationwide warehouses.
+In order to help salesperson to increase sales by recommending the right products, it's important to identify similar purchase pattern among different customers and rank the score of recommendation results.
+I used Matrix Factorization model which learns latent features and interaction between customers and products.
+This way, recommendations are both customer-specific and item-specific.

 Refer to: Matrix Factorization based Recommendation.ipynb